Telstra Tower

 Telstra Tower (also known as Black Mountain Tower and formerly Telecom Tower) is a telecommunications tower and lookout that is situated above the summit of Black Mountain in Australia's capital city of Canberra.
-It is named after Australia's largest telecommunications company, Telstra Corporation.
-Rising 195.2 m above the mountain summit, it is a landmark in Canberra and offers panoramic views of the city and its surrounding countryside from an indoor observation deck and two outdoor viewing platforms.
+It is named after Australia's largest telecommunications company, Telstra.
+Rising 195.2 m above the mountain summit, it is the tallest structure in Canberra and a landmark of the city.
+The tower offers panoramic views of Canberra and its surrounding countryside from an indoor observation deck and two outdoor viewing platforms.

-It was closed to the public in 2021, but in 2023, the ABC reported the tower was set to reopen in 2025 with a makeover celebrating Ngunnawal culture.
-The tower is currently set to reopen in December 2027.
+The tower was closed to the public in 2021, and is currently set to reopen in the summer of 2027/28.